DionneNoellaBarretto/01-HTML-CSS-and-Git-Code-Refactor/README.md

 ```
 GIVEN a webpage meets accessibility standards
-[x] WHEN I view the source code THEN I find semantic HTML elements
+✓ WHEN I view the source code THEN I find semantic HTML elements
-[x] WHEN I view the structure of the HTML elements THEN I find that the elements follow a logical structure independent of styling and positioning
+✓ WHEN I view the structure of the HTML elements THEN I find that the elements follow a logical structure independent of styling and positioning
-[x] WHEN I view the image elements THEN I find accessible alt attributes
+✓ WHEN I view the image elements THEN I find accessible alt attributes
-[x] WHEN I view the heading attributes THEN they fall in sequential order
+✓ WHEN I view the heading attributes THEN they fall in sequential order
-[x] WHEN I view the title element THEN I find a concise, descriptive title
+✓ WHEN I view the title element THEN I find a concise, descriptive title
 ```
 <span style="color:darkblue;"> ## Mock Up </span>
 <img src="assets\01-html-css-git-homework-demo.png">